 How to Sue a Car Dealer for Misrepresentation

-You’ve found the best “newish" used car out there -- a spiffy little sports coupe with a shiny coat of paint and the extra power of a V6 engine.
-You proudly drive off the lot with the keys in your hand and not a care in the world other than where you next road trip will be.
+Let's say you've found the best “newish" used car out there -- a spiffy little sports coupe with a shiny coat of paint and the extra power of a V6 engine.
+You proudly drive off the lot, not a care in the world other than where your next road trip will be.

-The dealer told you the car was in “mint condition," never been in an accident, and has low mileage.
+The salesperson told you the car was in “mint condition," never been in an accident, and has low mileage.
 While this all sounds like a car enthusiast's dream, it's about to turn into a nightmare.

 Federal and State Laws